-It’s all too easy to overspend on the holidays.
-Whether it’s Thanksgiving, Hanukkah, Christmas or New Year’s, there are gifts, parties, new clothes, and food and drink to consider—all while getting swept up in the excitement of it all.
+It’s all too easy to overspend during the holiday season.
+Whether it’s Thanksgiving, Hanukkah, Christmas or New Year’s, there are gifts, new clothes, and food and drink to factor into your holiday shopping list – even at a time when COVID-19 restrictions are in place and our gatherings might not be as large as in previous years.

-According to the National Retail Federation, US consumers were expected to spend a massive $166.9 billion this holiday season inspired by friends, neighbors and celebrities on social media.
+According to the National Retail Federation, US consumers plan to spend $997.79 on gifts, holiday items such as decorations and food, and additional “non-gift” purchases for themselves and their families this coming holiday season, inspired by friends, neighbors and celebrities on social media.1

 Create a (realistic) budget

 Don’t decide on an arbitrary number and make that your budget.
 Go back over what you spent last year and create a true-to-life picture of your expenses.
-Factor in any changes in lifestyle in the past year, such as getting married, buying a house or the birth of a new child.
+Factor in any changes in lifestyle in the past year, such as getting married, buying a house, the birth of a new child – in addition to impact of the pandemic on your income.
 Once you have a real view on what you will spend, you can start looking for places to curb your costs.

 Suggest doing Secret Santa with family, friends and co-workers